cram-connect/cram-connect.github.io/index.md

 ![](images/M2/addLocation.jpg)

 ### Milestone 3
 The Cram Connect system was not deployed to Galaxy due to the expiration of the free trial.
-We have implemented a search page, and a favorites page.
+We have implemented a search page, a favorites page, and a discover page.
 We also updated the add locations page.

 ## User Guide
 Our user guide, currently containing page mockups, provides a breakdown of the Cram Connect website and its proposed page structures.